rails/rails/guides/source/association_basics.md

  => #<Book id: 1, author_id: 1, name: "Remote: Office Not Required", ...>
 ```

-Note that we inserted the id of the author David Heinemeier Hansson into the `author_id` field of our book.
-With this association in place we can view this assocation from the perspective of the book:
+Note that we inserted the id of the author (David Heinemeier Hansson) into the `author_id` field of our book.
+With this association in place, we can view this assocation from the perspective of the book:

 ```ruby
 @book.author